What Pool Shape Should You Choose?

 You can also add a diving board in the deep end on the long side of the L.

 This is a pool design from many years ago, but we’ve seen a resurgence in kidney-shaped pools.

 These pools are curved with a slight indent on one side.
-You can add visual features in this indent, so the kidney-shaped pool can make quite a statement.
+You can add visual features in this indent so that the kidney-shaped pool can make quite a statement.

-You can also have a deep end and shallow end in this pool.
-In addition, it is possible to swim laps in your kidney shaped pool.
+You can also have a deep end and a shallow end in this pool.
+In addition, it is possible to swim laps in your kidney-shaped pool.

 We call these straight-edge pool shapes.
 When it comes to geometric pools, you have many options.
 These include circles, rectangles, triangles, ovals, heart shapes, straight lines, and curves.

 You choose your shape and get as unique as you want.
 The geometric pool works well for pool owners who want to match the lines of their own homes.
 You can choose traditional, classic, modern, contemporary, romantic, etc.